+Similar to soils, the varieties of water make predicting corrosion rates difficult.
+Many parameters affect corrosion of metals in a water environment , including pH level, oxygen content, water temperature, agitation, the presence of inhibitors, and tide conditions.
 The first step in deciding whether galvanized steel is the right coating for your application is to determine what type of water will be used.
-Water can be divided into a number of different types; pure water (e.g., distilled water or de-ionized water), natural fresh water, potable water (treated drinking water), or seawater.
-Hard water and soft water also cause corrosion to different degrees, as do hot and cold water.
+Water can be divided into a number of different types; pure water (e.g., distilled water or de-ionized water), natural fresh water, seawater, or potable water (treated drinking water)and each has different mechanisms that determine the ultimate corrosion rate.

 In the mid-1980s Congress passed the Clean Water Act, which includes the Drinking Water Standard.
 This standard requires that any material or coating that comes in contact with drinking water must be tested.
 The EPA contracted the National Sanitation Foundation (NSF) to write the test procedure, which after many drafts and public meetings, was finally published as NSF Standard 61: “Drinking Water Systems Components: Health Effects.”
 Therefore, only galvanizers that have submitted test coupons of their galvanized steel and have been approved by the NSF have the authority to galvanize steel for use with potable water.
 Despite the great lengths that a galvanizer must endure to gain this certification, hot-dip galvanized steel is a very suitable application for potable water.